sebdalgarno/fishy-data/README.md

 # fishy-data

-A blog about R, fish ecology, acoustic telemetry, Bayesian stats and other computery things.
+A Distill blog about R, fish ecology, acoustic telemetry, Bayesian stats and other computery things.